Gu-Rum Choi

-Gu-Rum Choi Guevara (/es/; 최구름; born 22 August 1998) is a Peruvian professional footballer who plays as a defender and Captain for Peruvian Primera División club ADT.
+Gu-Rum Choi Guevara (/es/; 최구름; born 22 August 1998) is a Peruvian professional footballer who plays as a defender and Captain for Peruvian Primera División club Cusco FC.

 Career

 Choi started his career with Peruvian side Circolo.
 In 2016, he signed for Peruvian side Ayacucho.
 In 2018, he signed for Peruvian side Alfredo Salinas.
 In 2019, he signed for Peruvian side ADT.
 He helped the club win the 2021 Copa Perú.

 Style of play

 Choi mainly operates as a defender.
 He is known for his versatility.

 Personal life

 Choi was born in 1998 in Callao, Peru.
 He is of Korean descent.